actris-cloudnet/dev-toolkit/README.md

 docker compose run dataportal-frontend sh -c 'cd /shared && npm install'
 ```

+### Note for deploy

+If the commands above modify the dataportal package-lock.json files, do not push the changes into GitHub
+because the current production application is not yet dockerized.
+Thus, for deployment into
+production, you need to install Node dependencies locally without docker compose using
+`npm install` on dataportal `backend/`, `frontend/` and `shared/` folders.

 ## Run

 The system can be run in either local or remote mode.
 In remote mode `storage-service` will use production S3,